Area of circle inscribed in a Isosceles Trapezoid

 For finding the height of circle we do following operation.

-- The circle will always touch the sides of trapezium at their midpoints, Say the midpoints of AB, BD, CD, AC are G, F, H, E and join them with the centre of the circle.
+- The circle will always touch the sides of trapezium at their midpoints, Say the midpoints of AB, BD, CD, AC are G, F, H, E, and join them with the center of the circle.